 Pop (1968 editions)

-"Colour Me Pop" was a BBC2 spin off of the magazine show "Late Night Line Up" (which often featured pop/rock acts performing a song or two), the series was directed by Steve Turner and ran for over a year - starting in June 1968.
-Most of the programmes featured a single act but sadly the majority no longer exist.
+"Colour Me Pop" was a BBC2 spin off of the magazine show "Late Night Line Up" which often featured pop/rock acts performing a song or two.
+The series was directed by Steve Turner and ran for over a year, starting in June 1968 with most of the programmes featuring a single act.
 It was originally broadcast in a Friday night slot with the newspapers still listing it as "Late Night Line Up" before the show was moved to Saturday nights at the start of September 1968.
+Sadly very little of the series still exists.
 Among the artists that were wiped are Fleetwood Mac, The Kinks, Spooky Tooth and Jethro Tull.

 All shown in

 Manfred Mann - BBC2 Friday 14th June 1968, 11:10-11:40pm

 The Small Faces - BBC2 Friday 21st June 1968, 11:10-11:40pm ("Song of a Baker", "Happiness Stan", "Rollin' Over", "The Hungry Intruder", "The Journey", "Mad John" & "Happydaystoytown" - exists on colour vt)

 Eclection - BBC2 Friday 28th June 1968, 11:10-11:40pm

 No programme on 5th July 1968 due to "LNLU - Pick of the Month"